 Nobody said that running a small business would be easy, but the difficulty can catch many off guard.
 On top of managing staff, payroll, stock and premises you’ve now got the added pressures of maintaining and competing in an increasingly tough online marketplace.

-Thankfully, with the increased complications of SME businesses in 2017 has come to a raft of fantastic, low-cost, high-utility software designed to take the pain out managing a small business.
+Thankfully, with the increased complications of SME businesses has come to a raft of fantastic, low-cost, high-utility software designed to take the pain out managing a small business.

 Small business software is designed to help you run your business better, cut your costs, increase productivity and simplify bookings for your clients.
 So, what is the best small business software you should be investing in for your enterprise?

 Here are our eight picks for accounting, communication, project management, analytics, office software, security software, file sharing and small business booking system:

 If you haven’t heard of Xero before, let us give you a brief introduction: it’s the most comprehensive business accounting software available today, and yet it never feels complex or confusing.
 That’s some achievement, but Xero manages it with style thanks to a design that fits across smartphones, tablets and computers.

 Their software allows for instant bank reconciliation, so you can import your banking, credit card and PayPal transactions with ease.
 That’s alongside inventory, payroll, invoicing, expenses, bill and purchases management tools.
 Oh, and that’s just the start of this incredible small business accounting software.